 As an academic community, San Francisco State is committed to providing an environment in which everyone can learn and grow.
-However, the use and misuse of drugs can seriously affect members of the campus community.
+Drug and alcohol use and misuse can seriously affect members of the campus community.
 The University expects every student, faculty member, staff member, and administrator to be aware of and comply with all local, state, and federal laws regarding the unlawful possession, distribution, or use of illegal drugs and alcohol.